Shopping Links

 Availability

 As of 2006, is finally available in the US from Manga Video on uncut hybrid DVD.
-The earlier "unrated" dub-only DVD has minor editing, and is still available as of this writing.
+Previously available as an "unrated" dub-only DVD with minor editing.
 There were also two VHS versions, both long out of print, one of a heavily-edited PG-rated version, the other the same as the slightly edited "unrated" DVD.